 The Landia Chopper Pump, we understand, is in heavy demand despite the current economic downturn, and is increasingly used all over the world.
 It combines the functions of pumping with a very robust chopping action.

-The video below showers a Landia chopper pump configured in their Gasmix system, to provide a digester with mixing, scum removal and an improved gas yield from enhanced digestion rates.
+The video below showers a Landia chopper pump configured in their Gasmix system, to provide a digester with mixing, and scum removal.
+The result is that these anaerobic digestion pumps provide an improved gas yield from enhanced digestion rates.